 - a.
-The objectives of the NAR System are as follows: - 1.
+The objectives of the NAR System are as follows: 1.
 To expedite flight planning. - 2.
 To reduce the complexity of route clearances and thereby minimize the confusion and error potential inherent in lengthy transmissions and readbacks: and - 3.
 To minimize the time spent in the route clearance delivery function. - b.
 The NAR System is designed to accommodate major airports in North America where the volume of North Atlantic (NAT) traffic and route complexity dictate a need to meet the above objectives.
 It is for the use of traffic entering/exiting the NAT and consists of a series of pre-planned routes from/to coastal fixes and identified system airports.
 Most of the routes are divided into two portions: - 1.
-Common Portion: That portion of the route between a specified coastal fix or an oceanic entry/exit point and a specified - Online of voters and control of the foliable through the fo - c.
+Common Portion: That portion of the route between a specified coastal fix or an oceanic entry/exit point and a specified - Common Portion: That portion of the folde between a specified coastant to can occastant entryfext point and a specified inland navigation fix (INF).
+Some routes have a common portion only (N598A-N700A); and Non-common Portion: That portion of the route between a specified INF and a system airport.
+The routes are within the high level airspace structure with a transition to/from system airports. - c.
 The routes are prefixed by the abbreviation "N" with the numbering for the common portions orientated geographically from south to north.
 The ODD numbers have eastbound applications while the EVEN numbers apply to westbound.
 Following a one-to three-digit number, an alpha character indicates the validation codes and forms part of the route identifier.
 Validation codes are associated to amendments to the common routes only and not to non-common route portions - d.
-Since a primary function of the NAR system is to compliment the NAT traffic flow, a limited number of NAR routes, appropriate for the coastal fixes or oceanic entry/exit points serving the organized Organized Track System (OTS) and the domestic traffic organization, are included in the daily NAT/OTS message published by the Gander and Shanwick Oceanic Area Centers.

-e.
-Aircraft can only join the NAR system:

-1. At an identified coastal fix or oceanic entry/exit point; or

-- On departure from one of the identified system airports; or At an identified INF.
+Since a primary function of the NAR system is to compliment the NAT traffic flow, a limited number of NAR routes, appropriate for the coastal fixes or oceanic entry/exit points serving the organized Organized Track System (OTS) and the domestic traffic organization, are included in the daily NAT/OTS message published by the Gander and Shanwick Oceanic Area Centers e.
+Aircraft can only join the NAR system: 1.
+At an identified coastal fix or oceanic entry/exit point; or - On departure from one of the identified system airports; or At an identified INF.